 (b) the voter must not write the names of more candidates than the number to be elected.

-(8) Ballot papers that do not comply with subrule (7)(b) are not to be counted.
+(8) Ballot papers that do not comply with sub-rule (7)(b) are not to be counted.

 (9) Each ballot paper on which the name of a candidate has been written counts as one vote for that candidate.

+(10) If the Committee directs that an on-line voting system be used to conduct the ballot prior to the annual general meeting, sub-rules (1) to (3) apply and:

+(a) nominations of candidates for election as members of the Committee will open at least 5 weeks prior to the Annual General Meeting;

+(b) nominations must be received by the returning officer within 2 weeks of opening.
+Any nomination received after this time will not be accepted;

+(c) the returning officer must, no later than 5 business days after the close of nominations, send a ballot to each member using the on-line voting system as selected by the Committee; and

+(d) voting will close 15 minutes after the start of the Annual General Meeting.
+A member who has not voted prior to the annual general meeting may do so at the annual general meeting until the close of voting.

+(11) A member elected to a position on the Committee by an on-line voting system will not hold office as a member of the Committee until they are declared elected by the returning officer at the annual general meeting.

-(12) The returning officer must declare elected the candidate or, in the case of an election for more than one position, the candidates who received the most votes.
+(12) The returning officer must, at the annual general meeting, declare elected the candidate or, in the case of an election for more than one position, the candidates who received the most votes or who were elected unopposed.

-(13) If the returning officer is unable to declare the result of an election under subrule (10) because 2 or more candidates received the same number of votes, the returning officer must—
+(13) If the returning officer is unable to declare the result of an election under sub-rule (12) because 2 or more candidates received the same number of votes, the returning officer must—

-(a) conduct a further election for the position 410to decide which of those candidates is to be elected; or
+(a) conduct a further election for the position at the annual general meeting in accordance with sub-rules (3) to (9) to decide which of those candidates is to be elected; or

 (b) with the agreement of those candidates, decide by lot which of them is to be elected.